-It is a great option for those Aussies who are captivated by yummy treats.
+It is a great option for those Aussies who obsess over yummy treats.
 Put his favorite treat inside, and it’ll keep him entertained for hours.
 It is also a great option for those who like to catch or fetch objects.
 The ribbed and tapered shape means that it bounces in all different directions.
 Keeping him on his toes because no landing is the same.
 With a variety of purposes, this toy is a must for most Aussies.
 It is easily washable, too, making your life much easier.

 We love that this toy is ideal for heavy chewers, be that strong chewers or those that spend hours chewing every day.
 It’s great for teething puppies and anxious Aussies too.